D17AN/Obstruction/README.md

 ## Informations:
 - It's used the simple feature-driven development.
 - The program provides console user interface or graphical user interface.
-The game is started by running the main.py.
+The game is started by running the main.py, either by simply running the executable.
 - Implementation employs layered architecture and classes.
 - The player can select the size of the grid (by default is 6x6).
 - Provides specification and tests for all non-UI classes and methods(PyUnit test cases).